Alex4386/Typhon/.github/docs/volcano/geothermal.md

 [<  Return to Typhon Docs](/DOCS.md)
 [<< Return to Volcano Docs](./index.md)

-# Geothermal Activity: The Volcano's Breath
+# Geothermal Activity

-In nature, volcanoes are not just about dramatic eruptions - they continuously breathe and release energy through geothermal activity.
-From the steaming fumaroles of Yellowstone to the deadly gas emissions at Lake Nyos, these phenomena shape the volcanic landscape even during periods of dormancy.
+Even when it is not erupting, a volcano remains a source of intense geothermal energy in real life.
+Typhon implements this continuous geothermal activity to enhance realism.

 <img src="https://github.com/user-attachments/assets/9c033765-aac8-463b-bbee-3d03d5ff254c" width="400" />

 ## Geothermal Heat

-Beneath every volcano lies a massive heat reservoir.
-In real volcanoes, this heat gradually dissipates through the ground, creating unique environments.
+Volcanic heat gradually dissipates through the ground, creating heated zones around vents.

-In Typhon, this heat spreads realistically throughout your volcano:
+**Heat Distribution**:
-- The intensity varies based on the [volcanic status](./status.md)
+- Intensity varies based on the [volcanic status](./status.md)
-- Heat diminishes gradually as you move away from vents
+- Heat diminishes gradually with distance from vents
-- Subsidiary vents create their own heat zones, just as in nature
+- Subsidiary vents create their own heat zones

-The heat value used in Typhon can be checked via running `/vol <name> heat` command, having range between `0` to `1`.
+The heat value can be checked with `/vol <name> heat` command (range: 0-1).

-### Cooking with Earth's Energy
+### Cooking with Geothermal Heat

-In geothermal areas like Iceland, people have cooked food using the planet's natural heat for centuries.

-Experience this in Typhon:
+Geothermal heat can cook food items:
-- **Dormant Volcanoes**: Only inside the crater will you find enough heat to occasionally cook food
+- **Dormant Volcanoes**: Occasional cooking inside crater only
-- **Minor Activity**: Cooking is possible but unreliable inside the crater
+- **Minor Activity**: Unreliable cooking inside crater
-- **Major Activity**: Reliable cooking inside the crater, with occasional success on the flanks
+- **Major Activity**: Reliable cooking in crater, occasional on flanks
-- **Eruption Imminent/Erupting**: The entire volcano becomes hot enough to cook dropped food items
+- **Eruption Imminent/Erupting**: Entire volcano hot enough to cook food

-**How to use it**: Simply drop raw food items (use your drop key) in areas with sufficient geothermal heat!
+**Usage**: Drop raw food items in areas with sufficient geothermal heat.

-## Fumaroles: The Volcano's Vents
+## Fumaroles

-Fumaroles are nature's pressure-release valves - openings in the earth's crust where volcanic gases and steam escape.
-At places like Valley of Geysers in Russia, these create otherworldly landscapes of steam and mineral deposits.
+Fumaroles are openings in the earth's crust where volcanic gases and steam escape, creating landscapes of steam and mineral deposits.

-In Typhon, fumaroles visually signal a volcano's activity level:
+Fumaroles visually signal a volcano's activity level:

 ### Fumarole Activity by Volcanic Status